 You might look in the mirror around the end of the second week and think that your nose looks “normal.”
 For the most part, swelling and bruising will have subsided significantly.
 You might feel more confident about appearing in public around week two.

-Many people are able to go back to school or work and can resume some types of exercise at this stage.
+Tip: You can go back to school or work and resume some types of exercise at this stage.

 One month after your surgery, you should be pretty much back to your old lifestyle.
 You can most likely head to the gym or engage in other types of vigorous physical activity.
 You should be back on the job or in school with no issues.